 Yannick van de Velde (Belgium)

-Professor of piano performance at the Royal Conservatory in Brussels, as well as the Conservatory Grand Duchee in Luxembourg and the Akademie für Tonkunst Darmstadt.
+Professor of piano performance at the Conservatory Grand Duchee in Luxembourg and the Akademie für Tonkunst Darmstadt.
 Finalist of the Busoni Competition in Bolzano, Italy (2015), “Prix d’Argent” and Public Prize in the Piano Campus Competition in Paris, and first prize in the Nany Phillepart Foundation Competition.
 Performed across the world: the Philharmonie of Berlin, the Acropolis Museum in Athens, Lincoln Center in New York, Center of Fine Arts and studio 4 of Flagey in Brussels, Casa da Musica in Porto, Palacio de Festivales in Santander.

 Professor of piano at Tchaikovsky Music School, jury member of several international competitions.
 Finished Superior National Conservatory Tchaïkovsky of Moscow.
 Concerts and festivals in numerous countries in Europe and North America: Wiener Konzerthaus in Austria, Salle Cortot in Paris, concert Room of the Tchaïkovsky Conservatory of Moscow and Fine Arts Palace of Brussels.
 Projects with the National Orchestra of Belgium, Moravia (Czech Republic) and Chamber Ochestra of Praha.
 Accompanist for renowned competitions like the International Music Competition Queen Elisabeth of Belgium, and the International Competition Yehudi Menuhin in the UK.